Er0r/Machine_Learning_Workflows/README.md

 # Machine_Learning_Workflows

 # HADOOP and Spark Installation
+In this section, we have installed HADOOP and Spark

 # A basic word count program
+Used MapReduce Algorithm To get the total number of words from a text file.
+To achieve this, we have used Spark for distributed data processing.

 # Open_Source_Attack_Visualization
 In this section, we have considered dataset from https://raw.githubusercontent.com/IQTLabs/software-supply-chain-compromises/master/software_supply_chain_attacks.csv